yokodev/chocolatin/README.md

 Loader need to be manually install in your project, via npm or yarn.

-- Babel : babel-loader, babel-core.
+- Babel : babel-loader, babel-core, babel-plugin-transform-runtime, and presets (like babel-preset-es2015 + babel-preset-stage-2).
-- EsLint : eslint-loader, eslint.
+- EsLint : eslint-loader, eslint and presets if needed (AirBnB or standard).
 - TypeScript : typescript, awesome-typescript-loader, tslint, tslint-loader
 - Css : css-loader, postcss-loader.
 - Sass : sass-loader, node-sass, postcss-loader.